EngineerRancho/MAC_changer/README.md

 ## Easiest and beginer friendly tool

-Change the MAC addres of the connection untill the connection fails. #MAC
+To Change the MAC addres of the connection untill the connection fails.

 ### Root required